53 Rockets & Launch Vehicle Performance

 Rocket Equation

-The rocket equation finds considerable use in rocket sizing and propellant load estimations.
-The derivation of this equation is credited to the Russian scientist Konstantin Tsiolkovsky, who published it in 1903.
-However, Robert Goddard and Hermann Oberth also derived the rocket equation, independently of Tsiolkovsky (and each other), during the 1920s.
+The rocket equation is used extensively in rocket sizing and propellant load estimations.
+The Russian scientist Konstantin Tsiolkovsky, who published it in 1903 in his work on spaceflight theory, is credited with deriving it.
+However, Robert Goddard and Hermann Oberth also derived the rocket equation independently of Tsiolkovsky (and each other) during the 1920s.

 Derivation